Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Preliminaries

-Unlike split conformal prediction, full conformal prediction does not holdout some data points for calibration, not losing predictive accuracy.
-This method computes, for each candidate value $y\in\R$ of the unknown output $Y_{n+1}$, the fitted regression function $\hat{f}^y$, based on the augmented training sample $\{(X_1,Y_1),\dots, (X_n, Y_n), (X_{n+1},y)\}$.
-The full conformal prediction interval with coverage $1-\alpha$ is given by

-To compute the full conformal prediction interval, we are required to retrain the regression algorithm for a discrete grid of candidates values $y$, which is computationally intensive.

-\subsubsection{Jackknife+ Conformal Prediction}
+\subsection{Jackknife+ Conformal Prediction}

+Two standard conformal prediction approaches for exchangeable data are split and full conformal prediction.
+Split conformal prediction first partitions the whole data into a training set used to fit a prediction model, and a calibration set used to compute conformity scores.
+This is computationally efficient but sacrifices the statistical efficiency since part of the data are allocated to the calibration set.
+In contrast, full conformal prediction does not hold out any data points for calibration, thereby not losing predictive accuracy.
+But full conformal prediction usually requires training a prediction model many times, which is computationally intensive.

 Comparison of the full and split conformal methods highlights a trade-off between computational and statistical efficiency.
-The Jackknife+, originally proposed by \cite{barber2021predictive}, provides a compromise between these two extremes.
+The Jackknife+, originally proposed by \citet{barber2021predictive}, provides a compromise between these two extremes.
 Although Jackknife+ requires retraining the model $n$ times, it avoids the loss of a full calibration set.
-This approach starts with computing the fitted regression function $\hat{f}_{[n]\setminus\{i\}}$ on the leave-one-out sample $\{ (X_i, Y_i) : i \in[n]\setminus\{i\} \}$ and then compute the leave-one-out residual $R_i := |Y_i - \hat{f}_{[n]\setminus\{i\}}(X_i)|$.
+This approach starts with computing the fitted regression function $\hat{f}_{[n]\setminus\{i\}}$ on the leave-one-out (LOO) sample $\{ (X_i, Y_i) : i \in[n]\setminus\{i\} \}$ and then computes the LOO residual $R_i := |Y_i - \hat{f}_{[n]\setminus\{i\}}(X_i)|$.
 The Jackknife+ prediction interval is given by

-Assuming the exchangeability of the data, this interval satisfies $ \mathbb{P}\del[0]{Y_{n+1} \in\widehat{C}^{\textup{Jack+}}_\alpha(X_{n+1})}\geq 1 - 2\alpha.$ Although it only guarantees $1-2\alpha$ coverage theoretically, it was shown in \cite{barber2021predictive} that this achieves the target coverage $1-\alpha$ if the regression algorithm is stable.
+Assuming the exchangeability of the data, this interval satisfies $ \mathbb{P}\del[0]{Y_{n+1} \in\widehat{C}^{\textup{Jack+}}_\alpha(X_{n+1})}\geq 1 - 2\alpha.$ Although it only guarantees $1-2\alpha$ coverage theoretically, it was shown in \citet{barber2021predictive} that this achieves the target coverage $1-\alpha$ if the regression algorithm is stable.